-The PJM Real-time Locational Marginal Price (LMP) calculation process consists of several programming modules that are executed as part of the real-time sequence.
-The real-time sequence executes every five minutes on the PJM Energy Management System (EMS).
-A functional diagram of the PJM LMP Model is shown in Figure 1.
-As indicated in Figure 1, the main modules of the PJM LMP Model are:
+- The PJM Real-time Locational Marginal Price (LMP) calculation process consists of several programming modules that are executed as part of the real-time sequence.
+The real-time sequence executes every five minutes.
+In the Market Clearing Engine (MCE), the following systems are used in the calculation of the real-time LMPand ancillary service market clearing prices:The Real Time Market Applications (ASO, IT SCED and RT SCED)

-- Unit Dispatch System (UDS) - PJM State Estimator
+- PJM State Estimator

-- LPA Preprocessor - Locational Pricing Algorithm (LPA)
+- Locational Pricing Calculation (LPCA)